200 Phone Interview Questions To Ace Your Phone Interview

 Candidate Technical Questions

-These questions should be tailored to the position.
-They’re a great way to measure the candidate’s experience as it relates to the role.
+These questions should be tailored to the position and the company.
+They’re a great way to measure a candidate’s experience as it relates to the role.

 133. How do you go about explaining a complex technical problem to a person who does not understand technical jargon?